-Above ground the building itself has been conceived to read as a single building, and the external aesthetic has been sculpted to have the appearance and texture of a large house more so than an apartment building.
+Above ground, the building itself has been conceived to read as a single building, and the external aesthetic has been sculpted to have the appearance and texture of a large house more so than an apartment building.
 In plan, the building has been extruded along the length of the site.
 The centre of the building has also been ‘opened up’ to create internal courtyards and solar access into the southern units.
-These units are further offset in plan to prevent internal overlooking between homes.
+These units are further offset in plan to prevent internal overlooking between the homes.

 Another key design aspect, borrowed from apartments, has been to locate many of the outdoor living areas on the roof.
 This has created larger and more useable terraces with enhanced solar access.
 Planters have been employed to restrict overlooking onto adjacent properties and the terraces have been provided with shading areas to allow use in midsummer.

 The building is created to have a distinctly domestic feel, both in the scale of the architectural elements and the texture of the materials utilized; being the face brick walls, timber cladding planters and metal picket fencing.
 With its sections of transparency, solid and texture, typically flat walls are transformed to provide movement and visual interest down the length of the building.
 The pitched ‘skillion’ style roof is reminiscent of the mid-century modern style so evident in this area.
 The building itself is richly dynamic in a modern vernacular whilst responsive to the surrounding history of the area and context.